eclipse-edc/Technology-Aws/extensions/data-plane/data-plane-aws-s3/README.md

 The behavior of object transfers can be customized using `DataAddress` properties.

-- When `folderName` is present, transfer all objects with keys that start with the specified name.
-The folderName will be removed from the transferred object name.
+- When only `folderName` is present, transfer all objects with keys that start with the specified `folderName`, knowing it will be removed from the transferred object name unless a defined `objectName` is present in DataSink.
-- When `objectPrefix` is present, transfer all objects with keys that start with the specified prefix.
+- When only `objectPrefix` is present, transfer all objects with keys that start with the specified `objectPrefix`.
+- When `folderName` and `objectPrefix` are present, transfer all the objects with keys that start with the specified `folderName` + `objectPrefix`.
+The first will be removed from the transferred object name unless a defined `objectName` is present in DataSink.
 - When `folderName` and `objectPrefix` are not present, transfer only the object with a key matching the `objectName` property.
-- Precedence: `folderName` takes precedence over `objectPrefix` and `objectPrefix` takes precedence over `objectName` when determining which objects to transfer.
+- Precedence: `folderName` and/or `objectPrefix` take precedence over `objectName` when determining which objects to transfer.
 It allows for both multiple object transfers and fetching a single object when necessary.

 > Note: Using `folderName` or/and `objectPrefix` introduces an additional step to list all objects whose keys match the specified "filter".